Title II, Part A Frequently Asked Questions

 Are private schools eligible to participate in Title II, Part A programming?

-Yes, private school teachers, principals and other educational personnel are eligible to participate in Title II, Part A. An LEA is required to consult annually in a timely and meaningful way with private school officials regarding their participation in Title II, Part A. The activities undertaken by the private school should be matched to the needs of their students, teachers, and principals.
-Federal regulations in 34CFR 299.7(c) require a district to examine particular needs of private school students and not simply make available to private school teachers the kinds of services it makes available to public school teachers.
+Yes, private school teachers, principals, and other educational personnel are eligible to participate in Title II, Part A. An LEA is required to consult annually in a timely and meaningful way with private school officials regarding their participation in Title II, Part A. The activities undertaken by the private school should be matched to the needs of their students, teachers, and principals.
+Federal regulations in 34CFR 299.7(c) require a district to examine the particular needs of private school students and not simply make available to private school teachers the kinds of services it makes available to public school teachers.
 Districts should be aware that Title II, Part A funds cannot be used to pay for the salary or benefits of private school teachers.
 Additionally, Title II, Part A funds are never provided directly to the private school or an organization providing oversight to one or more private schools.
 Rather the district serves as the fiscal agent for the private school, reimbursing providers for their services.

 When must budget amendments be submitted?

-Budget amendments must be submitted if there is a significant change in program objectives, when there is an increase or decrease in the total amount of the grant, when a local school system wishes to extend the length of the grant, and/or when there is an increase/decrease of an object code that exceeds $1000 or 15% of the line (whichever is greater).
+Budget amendments must be submitted if there is a significant change in program objectives when there is an increase or decrease in the total amount of the grant when a local school system wishes to extend the length of the grant, and/or when there is an increase/decrease of an object code that exceeds $1000 or 15% of the line (whichever is greater).
 All budget amendments must be submitted at least 45 days prior to the end of the grant period.

 What expenses are allowable and what expenses are unallowable?